 Barbados An Insiders Guide – What to Do in Barbados

 Barbados has so much to offer the traveller that it will be hard to fit it all in, in a week, you may even have to consider extending your Barbados holidays to at least 2 weeks or more.
 Barbados beaches are famous so you need to factor in some time to spend relaxing on their silvery sands and swimming in their crystal clear warm waters as well as seeing all that Barbados has to offer.

 What sort of accommodation will you book?
-Barbados all inclusives, Sandals Barbados is always popular and there are many Barbados resorts to choose from. (more information on accommodation later).
-To whet your appetite here are the top ten.
+Barbados all inclusive, Sandals Barbados is always popular and there are many Barbados resorts to choose from. (more information on accommodation later).
+To whet your appetite here are the top ten hotels in Barbados.

 Where is Barbados Island